moclojer/mockingbird/README.md

 Design System using [tailwind](https://tailwindcss.com/) and [helix](https://github.com/lilactown/helix) in [ClojureScript](https://clojurescript.org/).

-A simple way to develop a user interface with a consistent user experience, without the need to clutter `cljs` code with **CSS**.
+A simple way to develop a user interface with a consistent user experience, without the need to clutter **cljs** code with **CSS** (unless you want to).

-> if your desire is to use mockingbird without ClojureScript (how you dare!) you can of course use our npm package into your JS application.
+> Work In Progress: if your desire is to use mockingbird without ClojureScript (how dare you!) you can of course use our npm package into your JS application.
 Read more [here](#Installation).

 ## name reference?